margaretmf/margaretmf.github.io/poetry.md

 ## Growing Older ##
 Another year has past.
-I have grown older, seen everything evolve, and perfected the ieprfect ideas.
+I have grown older, seen everything evolve, and perfected the imperfect ideas.
 Lessons have been gained, immature ways have been let go of and destroyed.
 The golden years that belong to the sun have yet to come.
 As I grow older, I pass by those elders who are more mature and venerable.